larpchronicles/rules/rules-topics/03_races.md

 **Overview**:

 High Elves are one of the most common Elves found in Evren.
-Being more abundant across Evren, it should come as no surprise that these Elves frequently break down into regional or political groups such as Elves in the Red Desert often being referred to as “Desert Elves.”
+Being more abundant across Evren, it should come as no surprise that these Elves frequently break down into regional or political groups such as Elves in the Red Desert often being referred to as "Desert Elves."

 The High Elves are typically perceived by others to be snobbish or elitist.
 The reality of this is that they probably are.
 Most, if accused of being elitist, would more than likely assert this as truth, as to deny it, in their views, would be akin to the delusion that High Elves are not superior to other Elves that, while Elf-shaped, are far too primitive and barbaric.